How to Protect Your Privacy When You Travel

 -

-Enable two-factor authentication for major apps and accounts.
+Enable two-factor authentication for major accounts.

 -